 Where it is: No. 21, Zhongshan S. Rd., Taipei, Taiwan

 MRT Chiang Kai-shek Memorial Hall Station

-CKS Memorial Hall is close enought to the Taipei Main Station, so you can walk from there.
-On the way, you’ll pass a very lively neighborhood with tons of restaurants and small street stalls, as well as the 228 Peace Park.
+CKS Memorial Hall is close enough to Taipei Main Station, so you can walk from there.
+On the way, you’ll pass a very lively neighborhood with tons of restaurants and small street stalls, as well as the vast 228 Peace Park.

 How much: Free